Welcome, Guest

 Training

-Following a period of restrictions. the Society of Model and Experimental Engineers (SMEE) is planning to run its popular training courses for newcomers to model engineering, in 2022, starting in February.
+Following a period of restrictions and feedback, the Society of Model and Experimental Engineers (SMEE) is planning to run revised versions of its popular training courses for newcomers to model engineering in late 2025.

 Courses